 - Access to 0% APR windows, which can be turned into short-term capital leverage.

-- Keep utilization low — use only 7–9% of available credit on at least one revolving account.
+- Keep utilization low—aim to use only 7–9% of available credit on at least one revolving account.

-- Use a “credit anchor card” and pay it on autopilot to build consistent positive reports.
+- Utilize a "credit anchor card" and pay it on autopilot to build consistent positive reports.

-- Manually request credit limit increases — these reduce utilization ratio instantly without extra spending.
+- Manually request credit limit increases—these reduce the utilization ratio instantly without requiring extra spending.

-- Use rent-reporting tools to build credit without loans — services like Experian Boost turn rent into positive credit history.
+- Use rent-reporting tools to build credit without loans—services like Experian Boost can transform rent payments into positive credit history.

 These small strategic moves build a "financial reputation score" that saves money across multiple domains.
 Instead of focusing purely on repayment, high-level millennials focus on optimizing credit leverage potential.